Contents

-In this post, we’ll explore four proven best practices for strategic plan implementation that focus on engaging your employees at every step.
-Along the way, we’ll highlight real success stories—from a city that achieved 100% staff participation, to a public library that turned its strategy into a game—to show these tactics in action.
+In this post, we’ll explore four proven best practices for strategic planning that focus on implementation, and engaging your employees at every step.
+Along the way, we’ll highlight real success stories—from a city that achieved 100% staff participation, to a public library that turned its strategy into a game—to show how you go from strategy to execution.

 Let’s dive in.